PazerOP/tf2_bot_detector/README.md

 ### Will this get me VAC banned?

 No. It does not modify the game or OS memory in any way.
 It is only using built-in functionality in the engine, exactly the way it was intended.
-Anecdotally, myself and several other friends have been using it for several weeks with no issues.
+Anecdotally, many users have been using this tool for a few months now without issue.

 ### How does it work?